Blood plasma looked like a promising covid-19 treatment. Then Trump got involved.

 Arthur Caplan, a medical ethics specialist at New York University’s Langone Medical Center who has closely studied compassionate use of unapproved treatments, said the government and Mayo clinic should have launched a controlled clinical trial to determine whether the treatment worked better than a placebo or some other treatment.
 Without that, the question marks loom large, he said.

-Mayo’s expanded access effort started as ``panic prescribing,'' he said.
-Then Hahn’s misstatement that the treatment improved coronavirus survival by 35 percent fueled the political fires, said Caplan.
+Mayo’s expanded access effort started as “panic prescribing,” he said.
+Then Hahn’s misstatement that the treatment improved coronavirus survival by 35 percent fueled the political fires, Caplan said.

-``There’s an increasing worrying concern on the part of the public that things are getting rushed, and overly hyped,'' he said. ``Some people say, `I trust the president and it’s good,' and other people say, `If he says it works, I’m not touching it.'''
+“There’s an increasing worrying concern on the part of the public that things are getting rushed and overly hyped,” he said.
+"Some people say, ‘I trust the president, and it’s good,’ and other people say, ‘If he says it works, I’m not touching it.' "

 Still, plasma treatment has been supported by many physicians and scientists in the mainstream, while hydroxychloroquine gained traction largely through the promotion by Fox News commentators and Internet posts by little-known doctors.

 Trump meanwhile has also made repeated promises that a vaccine will be made available before Election Day, even though top officials overseeing vaccine development say that is highly unlikely.
-Amid Trump’s bid to rush a vaccine, drug companies responded with an extraordinary joint pledge to not seek approval before safety and efficacy has been established in Phase 3 clinical trials.
+Amid Trump’s bid to rush a vaccine, drug company CEOs responded with an extraordinary joint pledge to not seek approval before safety and efficacy has been established in Phase 3 clinical trials.

 A group called Survivor Corps has more than 100,000 followers on Facebook where plasma donors post selfies while they are hooked up with tubes to machines drawing their blood, straining off the yellow fluid, and putting the rest back in their bodies.
 Survivor Corps founder Diana Berrent, who has attracted corporate support to the cause, said donating plasma gave coronavirus survivors a strong sense of purpose during the pandemic lockdowns and social distancing.

-``We were being told as a country, the best you can do is literally do nothing,'' she said. ``It goes against the human spirit and we want to help.''
+“We were being told as a country, the best you can do is literally do nothing,” she said.
+“It goes against the human spirit, and we want to help.”

 The political fights that have erupted over plasma anger Scott Cohen, a Long Island coronavirus patient who received an infusion of convalescent plasma, subsequently recovered, and has now begun donating his own antibody-rich plasma to help others.
 Cohen does not place all the blame on Trump.

-``I find that politicizing any portion of this is so incredibly wrong,'' he said, ``and it’s happening on both sides.''
+“I find that politicizing any portion of this is so incredibly wrong,” Cohen said, “and it’s happening on both sides.”